euijae/nyu_real_bigdata_analytics_project/README.md

 # Title

- Build a video classification model running on large scale dataflow pipeline
+ Build a video classification model running on large scale dataflow pipeline.
+Please traverse to the subfolders, and find the .md files to proceed.

 # Team
 - Devansh Purohit (dnp9357@nyu.edu)